compusciencing/compusciencing.github.io/_posts/2018-12-11-dipto-csc-799-report.md

 The model that you need to use depends on the application that you have in mind.

-We can easily find already trained models for word2vec or Glove easily.
+We can easily find already trained models for word2vec or Glove.
 However, you may need to develop/train the model from corpus at hand if you have a very specific application field in mind.
 For example, Google's word2vec model was trained with entire Wikipedia corpus.
 The basic idea is similar to n-gram approach that means we need a group of words at a time to get idea of the context of the use of the word.
 Here, I show a general step through approach for training your word embedding model in Gensim, a more matured natural language processing framework than natural language toolkit (NLTK) that comes readily with python.

 ```python
 sentences = 'This is a small corpora'	#assume we fit all our corpus in a variable in memory